ehutt/dvc-resources/README.md

     git add . && git commit -m "push recording data to s3" && git push
     ```

+If you go look at the datasets bucket, you will find a bunch of random folders with a few files each - when you push data
+to your remote, dvc stores them in a content-addressable way.
+As such, you don't have to worry about duplication.
+The lack of
+human-readability here also means that you must rely on your neatly organized data registry for pulling/pushing data to the cloud,
+preventing any accidental deletions or changes and essentially forcing everyone on the team to use dvc :)

 ### Using Data from the Registry